 Consider a population where the number of dorsal spines on a fish is determined by a single gene, which is defined by two different alleles.
 The dominant A allele encodes a long spine and recessive a allele encodes a short spine.
 The fish is diploid and reproduces sexually.
-If the number of AA individuals in the population is 500, the number of Aa individuals is 100, and the number of aa individuals is 400.
-If a new population was started with 10 AA, 20 Aa, and 10 aa fish, which of the following statements are true about the new population?
+If the number of AA individuals is 500, the number of Aa individuals is 100, and the number of aa individuals is 400, which of the following statements are true:

 I. The population is in equilibrium.

 III.
 The observed number of fish with short spines exceeds the expected.

 IV.
 The expected number of AA individuals exceeds the number of observed.